BradleyAllanDavis/760-project/README.md

 ## Setup

 The code in this repository relies is written in python 3.
+In python 3 the python image library (PIL) is called pillow.

 ```
 	conda create -n py3env python=3.5